Billy Bat: Publication

-Volume list
+In August 2025, Abrams ComicArts announced that they had licensed the series for English publication, with the first volume set to release in June 2026.

+Volumes

 Reception

 Billy Bat won Best Series at the 2012 Lucca Comics Awards in Italy.
 The German release won the 2014 Max & Moritz Prize for Best International Comic.
 In Japan, volume one was the fifth best-selling manga in its week of release, selling over 145,000 copies.

 Cristoph Mark of Daily Yomiuri called the first two Dick Tracy-like chapters, which are drawn as the fictional Billy Bat comic seen in the series, "a refreshing change of pace" but noted how they were received negatively by fans on the internet.
-Speaking to Mark, Nagasaki opined, "When we were with [publisher] Shōgakukan, I think our readers would've gone along with Urasawa's different style for Billy Bat.
+Speaking to Mark, Nagasaki opined, "When we were with [publisher] Shogakukan, I think our readers would've gone along with Urasawa's different style for Billy Bat.
 But since moving to Kodansha, I think we lost a bunch of readers with the first couple of stories.
-There are manga artist who want to do an American-style comic, but nobody has succeeded with doing it".
+There are mangaka who want to do an American-style comic, but nobody has succeeded with doing it".

 Anime News Network described Billy Bat as having an American noir influence with its hard-boiled detective comic and "the haunting ambiguity of the bat and of the subject matter".
-Due to it being about the act of writing, they compared it to Bakuman., but wrote that it utilizes the thriller format "so as to say something less conventional and more controversial".
+Due to it being about the act of writing, they compared it to Bakuman, but wrote that it utilizes the thriller format "so as to say something less conventional and more controversial".
 Anime News Network also noted how actions by characters in the story mirror the "ridiculous, creativity stifling" steps that The Walt Disney Company takes in regard to their own works.
 Mark Sammut of Comic Book Resources called Billy Bat a "fascinating manga that blends popular conspiracy theories and an engrossing mystery to craft a narrative that bends and twists seemingly every other page."
 He noted that the plot is "somewhat unfocused" over the course of its 165 chapters, but its first half is "incredibly strong and it has some great arcs".